cloudnativeessentials/dra-tutorial/dra-tutorial.md

 In this tutorial we will install a Kubernetes cluster, review the DRA resources and how they work, install a sample DRA driver, run workloads that use the DRA driver.

+Module 1 - Introduction to Dynamic Resource Allocation (15 minutes) 5 minutes - What is DRA
+Motivation
+5 minutes - Difference between DRA and Device Plugin Benefits
+5 minutes - Explain why the change
+5 minutes - Cluster setup (kind on RHEL)

+Module 2 - DRA under the covers (15 minutes)
+5 minutes - Explain DRA under the covers
+5 minutes - Explore DRA Resources

+Module 3 - DRA Drivers (15 minutes)
+Intel Drivers
+NVIDIA Drivers
+DRANET

+Module 4 - Deploying Workloads that use DRA (15 minutes) 5 minutes - Explore Workload YAML that uses DRA
+5 minutes - Run Workload YAML that uses DRA
+5 minutes - Confirm DRA uses

+Module 4
+5 minutes - Review benefits of DRA
+5 minutes - Explore YAML on how to use the different benefits of DRA Building a DRA driver?
+GPU examples?
+Look at Intel and NVIDIA?

 ## Old way (maybe don't include)
 Node Feature Discovery
 GPU Feature Discovery